-To get you started thinking about these things, here's a run through of the basics for new drivers.
+To get you started with thinking about these things, here's a run through of the basics for new drivers.

-Three costs you can't avoid by law
+Car costs you can't avoid

 Get your car ready for the test: